vstinner/vstinner.github.io/draft/intel_cpus.rst

     core id     : 3
     ...

+The CPU i7-2600 is the 2nd generation: `Sandy Bridge microarchitecture
+<https://en.wikipedia.org/wiki/Sandy_Bridge>`_.
+There are 8 logical cores and 4
+physical cores (so with Hyper-threading).

 The ``lscpu`` renders a short table which helps to understand the CPU topology::

     smithers$ lscpu -a -e